 Occasionally overlaps with One-Gender Race as an explanation for how procreation can occur without both sexes present.

 The rival story that new babies were found under a gooseberry bush seems to have died out, though some guy named Xavier did make a small fortune with the mythology of babies being grown from cabbages...

 - An ad for birth control has one of these walk up to a woman, who dismisses it with a gesture and walks off to consider vacations, new houses, and other options she can pursue because she's not pregnant.

 - A 2000 March of Dimes commercial promoting pre-conceptual nutrition and self-care, featured a stork wandering through an office building, with various female employees trying to hide from, shun, or attract the bird according to their respective wants.
 Watch it here.

 - A cartoon stork with a Groucho Marx voice is a long-time pitchman for Vlasic brand pickles (working off the theme of pregnant women's craving for pickles).

-- Flying delivery storks are a regular gag in Sayonara Zetsubo Sensei.
+- Flying delivery storks are a running gag.
 These have generally replaced aircraft in the background sky, and sound like them too.